Instagram Tips for Chefs to Improve their Instagram Following

 As a chef in the modern world, cameras are as essential to your craft as a spoon and chef knife.
 While consumers have always loved eating and photographers have always appreciated the beauty of food, Instagram has changed food culture forever.
 Thanks to Instagram, amateur-friendly editing apps, viral content, and the birth of IG influencers, it’s easier than ever for anyone to be a food critic with magazine-quality photos and captions.

 There is no doubt that the digital foodie-craze is here to stay and chefs would be smart to learn from it and cater to it when running their business.
 Knowing how to harness the power of Instagram can cultivate a larger following, bring in more customers, and elevate your brand in ways that simply weren’t possible just a few years ago — all for free and at the touch of your fingertips.

-Here are some ways for chefs to stay Instagram-able while working in the kitchen and bring more customers to your table:
+Here are some ways for chefs to learn about Instagram best practices and stay Instagram-able while working in the kitchen and bring more customers to your table: